asyncapi/asyncapi-react/docs/development/guide.md

 - Each line should contain no more than one statement.
 - Always put the opening brace in the same line as the previous statement.
 - Avoid using the ternary operator (`statement ? true : false`).
 Use the guard (`&&`) instead.
 - Do not use a prefix or a suffix on an interface like `IVariable` or `VariableInterface`.
-That does not apply to `AsyncApiInterface` and `ConfigInterface`.
+That does not apply to `ConfigInterface`.
 - Do not use public statements before any properties and methods of classes.
 - Try to use only one definition of the React component per one file.
 - Use `export const` for all components.